 The Interim Report describes the attributes of high quality PROMs.
 The TEP and NQF recommend that measure developers use the Interim Report alongside the Roadmap.
 The goal of the Interim Report is to guide measure developers in selecting high quality PROMs that will be most conducive to the development and use of a digital PRO-PM.
-Key components of this report include the attributes of a high quality PROMs, an Attribute Grid to facilitate analysis of PROMs, and prioritized PRO-PM domains.
+Key components of this report include the attributes of a high quality PROMs, and prioritized PRO-PM domains.